SoftwareEngineerChris/RoundedDecimal/README.md

 For example, when dealing with money in a shopping application that serves the UK and US, we want to deal with numbers that have 2 decimal places.
 Especially when dealing with lots of these numbers and converting between USD and GBP.

-If we have a product that costs _$2.50_ to sell in the United States, and we wanted to sell it in the United Kingdom, we may want to use an exchange rate to calculate the local price.
-If the rate provided by our API is _0.81245 USD per GBP_ (or *_1.23084 GBP per USD_), using a simple multiplication, we may calculate the price for the item to be _£3.0771_.
+If we have a product that costs _£2.50_ to sell in the United Kingdom, and we wanted to sell it in the United States, we may want to use an exchange rate to calculate the local price.
+If the rate provided by our API is _0.81245 GBP per USD_ (or *_1.23084 USD per GBP_), using a simple multiplication, we may calculate the price for the item to be _$3.0771_ in the United States.

-We probably don't want to present _£3.0771_ to our user as they don't normally deal in fractions of pennies.
-In our presentation layer we may format the value in the receipt as _£3.08_.
+We probably don't want to present _$3.0771_ to our user as they don't normally deal in fractions of pennies.
+In our presentation layer we _may_ format the value in the receipt as _$3.08_.

 The user has decided to order _300_ of these items.
-The calculation part of our application doesn't necessarily know how the data is being presented, so deals with the item price of _£3.0771_.
-Therefore, _£3.0771_ multiplied by _300_ is _£923.13_.
+The calculation in our application doesn't necessarily know how the data is being presented, so deals with the item price of _$3.0771_.
+Therefore, _$3.0771_ multiplied by _300_ is _$923.13_.

 In this case we may present a receipt to the user which looks like: `Special Product @ £3.08 x 300 = £923.13`

-Except _300_ multiplied by _£3.08_ isn't _£923.13_.
-It's _£924.00_.
-The user is confused about the total presented to them, not realising that the calculation used a price of £3.0771 per item rather than the £3.08 presented.
+Except _300_ multiplied by _$3.08_ isn't _$923.13_.
+It's _$924.00_.
+The user is confused about the total presented to them, not realising that the calculation used a price of $3.0771 per item rather than the $3.08 presented.

 What they should have seen on their receipt is either:
-`Special Product @ £3.08 x 300 = £924.00` or  `Special Product @ £3.0771 x 300 = £923.13`
+`Special Product @ $3.08 x 300 = $924.00` or  `Special Product @ $3.0771 x 300 = $923.13`

 How this is handled should be a business decision, but we should be able to guarantee the result of that decision in our code.
 We can make this a compile-time requirement using `RoundedDecimal` if the currencies used, or at least required decimal lengths, are static and known at compile-time.
 Or we can use `DynamicRoundedDecimal` to handle this if we're dealing with currencies, or decimal lengths, chosen at run-time.
 See each type's documentation for how this can be handled.